fission/blog.fission.io/content/posts/fission_pod_specs.md

 ## What is PodSpec

 A pod in Kubernetes is basic unit of deployment.
-Like every Kubernetes resources the pod consists of the basic declaration, metadata, spec & status.
+Like every Kubernetes resource the pod consists of the basic declaration, metadata, spec & status.

 ```
 apiVersion: v1